Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Numerical results Analysis

-Compared to the low initial temperature cases ($T_0\leq T_K$), the thermalization times of high initial temperature cases ($T_0\gg T_K$) do not depend on the initial temperature much as shown in Fig.~\ref{fig:ThermalizationTimeForHighDiffTemp}.
-Additionally, their thermalization times are much shorter than that of the low initial temperature case.
-However, we should keep in mind that $f$-fermion and $\phi$-boson in this case thermalize within their Hilbert spaces with different temperatures.
-To form a full thermalized state with the same temperature, it is necessary to consider the $ 1/N$ correction or re-feedback effect from the conduction electron.
-As a result, full thermalization time, in this case, might be much longer proportional to $N$.
+Now we discuss the quasi-equilibration time.
+Fig.~\ref{fig:ThermalizationTimeForLowDiffTemp} and~\ref{fig:ThermalizationTimeForHighDiffTemp} show the quasi-equilibration times of $f$-fermion and $\phi$-boson for the cases with initial temperatures lower than the $T_K$ and higher than the $T_K$ respectively.
+We observe the quasi-equilibration times for all the cases we studied are about an $\mathcal{O}(1)$ timescale.
+In case of the low initial temperatures ($\leq T_K$), both thermalization times $\mathcal{T}_{th,f}$ (Fig.~\ref{fig:ThermalTimefLowTemp}) and $\mathcal{T}_{th,\phi}$ (Fig.~\ref{fig:ThermalTimephiLowTemp}) increase as the initial temperature is decreased.
+We expect that this is related to the non-Fermi liquid state formation in the low-temperature limit as discussed in~\cite{Ratiani2010}.
+Compared to the low initial temperature cases ($T_0\leq T_K$), the quasi-equilibration times of high initial temperature cases ($T_0\gg T_K$) do not depend on the initial temperature much as shown in Fig.~\ref{fig:ThermalizationTimeForHighDiffTemp}.
+Additionally, their quasi-equilibration times are much shorter than that of the low initial temperature case.
+However, we should keep in mind that $f$-fermion and $\phi$-boson are incoherently thermalized to two different temperatures.
+To form a full thermalized state with the same temperature, it is necessary to consider the $1/N$ correction or re-feedback effect from the conduction electron.

-\subsubsection{Feedback effect to the conduction electron by the self-energy correction of order $\frac{1}{N}$}
+\paragraph{Feedback effect to the conduction electron by the self-energy correction of order $\frac{1}{N}$}

 In the large-$N$ limit, there is no self-energy correction to the conduction electron.
 Therefore the temperature of the conduction electron remains at the initial temperature $T_0$.
 Here by considering the feedback effect of the order $\frac{1}{N}$ from the $f$-fermion and $\phi$-boson to the conduction electron, we argue the possibility of the full-thermalization by the re-feedback effect from the conduction electron to the $f$-fermion and $\phi$-boson.